blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Receiving Links and Linked Entities

-Link groups and Linked entities in the Graph Service are currently supplied outside the entity as separate objects.
+Link groups and Linked entities in the Graph Module are currently supplied outside the entity as separate objects.
 This behavior will stay the same, but the objects received will be of a different shape.

-**An example of a [`LinkGroup`](https://blockprotocol.org/types/services/graph/link-group) instance in the current system:**
+**An example of a [`LinkGroup`](https://blockprotocol.org/types/modules/graph/link-group) instance in the current system:**

 ```json
 {